What is content modeling

 - Contain a piece of content (text, numbers, dates, etc.) but also linked items, components, and taxonomies

-- Typical use case is a blog post title, target persona, text voice, related articles
+- A typical use case is a blog post title, target persona, text voice, related articles

 Use the right element based on the information purpose.
 For example, if you want to pick the content creator from a list of options, use the Multiple choice element for checkboxes (if multi-choice) or radio buttons (if single-select).